renuka-fernando/request-info/README.md

 - set `-mtls` argument to enable mTLS
 - set `-ca` argument to set the path to the CA file
 - set `-disable-access-logs` argument to disable access logs
+- ser `-wait-before-graceful-shutdown-ms` argument to set the time to wait before graceful shutdown in milliseconds

 Resource Usage
 ```yaml